devonfw-tutorials/tutorials/cobigen-setup/files/eclipseIntegration.md

-# Installation
-Remark: CobiGen is preinstalled in the devonfw/devon-ide.

-1.1  Preconditions
-    - Eclipse 4.x

-    - Java 7 Runtime (for starting eclipse with CobiGen).
-This is independent from the target version of your developed code

-1.2.
-Installation steps
-    1. Open the eclipse installation dialog menu bar → Help → Install new Software

     2. Open CobiGen’s update site
     Insert the update site of your interest into the filed Work with and press Add Stable releases: https://dl.bintray.com/devonfw/cobigen.p2/